 Membership is open to organisations interested in improving knowledge and understanding of IP and of its value to society.

-we welcome your feedback and suggestions for extra material to improve our site - please use the form here
+we welcome your feedback and suggestions for extra material to improve our site - please contact the webmaster

 |follow us on twitter||join our LinkedIn group|